Home > Strategy Index > Bearish Trading Strategies

 The formula for calculating loss is given below:

-The underlier price at which break-even is achieved for the covered put write can be calculated using the following formula.
+The underlier price at which break-even is achieved for the covered put position can be calculated using the following formula.

 Suppose XYZ stock is trading at $45 in June.
 An options trader writes a covered put by selling a JUL 45 put for $200 while shorting 100 shares of XYZ stock.
 The net credit taken to enter the position is $200, which is also his maximum possible profit.